Ramkumar175/annotell-python/docs-src/docs/input-api/project.md

 projects = client.project.publish_batch("project_external_id", "batch_external_id")
 ```

 Publishes the input batch.
 Published batches are not open for new inputs.
+A project with *multiple* open batches will require you to specify which open batch to target when creating inputs, whereas a project with a single open batch will allow you omit batch when creating inputs.